 Why Glasgow is a great place to move to

-Having evolved from its industrial roots, Glasgow is now a diverse cultural and economic centre with over 635,000 residents.
-It continues to attract people seeking a vibrant city lifestyle combined with welcoming communities.
+Having evolved from its industrial roots, Glasgow is now a diverse cultural and economic centre with a strong independent spirit.
+It continues to attract people seeking a vibrant city lifestyle combined with neighbourhoods that feel grounded and community-led.

 Cultural Scene